elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/error-handling-with-promises.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A single catch() method in a promise chain will handle any errors from preceding promises, allowing centralized error handling and reducing the need for multiple error handlers in the chain.<br />
+  <div><strong>Interview Response:</strong> A single catch() method in a promise chain will handle any errors from preceding promises, allowing centralized error handling and reducing the need for multiple error handlers in the chain.
   </div>
   </div>
 </details>